Thomas Cass (surveyor)

-Thomas Cass (1817 – 17 April 1895) was one of New Zealand's pioneer surveyors.
+Thomas Cass (22 November 1817 – 17 April 1895) was one of New Zealand's pioneer surveyors.
+Cass contributed much to the public life in the early Canterbury Region.

 Early life

-Cass was born in Yorkshire in 1817.
-He received his education at the Royal Mathematical School, in Christ's Hospital school in London, UK.
+Cass was born in London on 22 November 1817, the son of Michael Cass, a linen draper of Gerrard Street, Soho, and his wife Jane.
+His father was originally from Thirsk, North Yorkshire.
+Cass's father died in 1825, leaving his widow, who ran a girls' day school, with six children to raise.
+He received his education at the Royal Mathematical School, in Christ's Hospital school in Hertford and London from 1827 to 1834.
+In return for his sponsored education, Cass was committed to a seven-year apprenticeship at sea as a trainee mariner, allocated to John Skelton, Commander of the ship Africa.
+His elder brother John Cass (1813–1889) also trained as a mariner, becoming captain of the Caduceus.

 New Zealand

-He left England in 1841 on the Prince Rupert to take up survey work for the New Zealand Company, but the ship was wrecked at the Cape of Good Hope and Cass lost most of his gear.
+As soon as Cass completed his apprenticeship he left England in 1841 on the Prince Rupert to take up survey work for the New Zealand Company, but the ship was wrecked at the Cape of Good Hope and Cass lost most of his gear.
 He continued his journey on the Antilla and arrived in Auckland, New Zealand, in December 1841.
-He helped with the survey of parts of Auckland, and then surveyed Kororareka, before laying out roads in Northland.
+He helped with the survey of parts of Auckland, and then surveyed Kororāreka, before laying out roads in Northland.
 He returned to Auckland and surveyed North Shore, and then went back to the Bay of Islands.
 He was laid off by the New Zealand Company towards the end of 1844 as part of their downsizing.

 Cass was then employed at sea and became chief mate on the brig Victoria.
 He was back in Northland for the Battle of Kororareka on 11 March 1845, and participated in action against Te Rauparaha in the following year.
 He also transported robbers to Wellington who had ambushed the Greenwood brothers of Purau.

 Cass returned to England in 1847 to obtain compensation for his dismissal as a surveyor.
 He was hired by the Canterbury Association and was made one of the assistant surveyors of Joseph Thomas.
 Together with Charles Torlesse, they sailed on the Bernicia to Nelson, and from there to Wellington.
 They reached Lyttelton Harbour on 15 December 1848.
-Cass undertook trigonometrical survey in the Christchurch, Lincoln and Ellesmere districts.
+Cass undertook a trigonometrical survey in the Christchurch, Lincoln, and Ellesmere districts.
 When Thomas was sacked in January 1851 by the agent of the Canterbury Association, John Robert Godley, he became chief surveyor and held that role until his retirement in early 1867.